CookieNotSession/Daily_Solution/README.md

 # Computer Life Solution
-Some life computer problem solution or tutorial to share you guys!
+Some life computer problem solution or tutorial.

 ## Introduction
 This repo recorded some life stuff about computer  , like the SSL certificate of https application or Video decode format problem solution , etc.